sunwellup/ShenWei-hugo-academic/content/presentations/_index.md

 ---

 <DIV align="justify">
-<a href="WCSMO13-0521.pdf" target="_blank" font face = "Times New Roman" class="underline-on-hover">Shape and topology optimization of frame structures using force density method</a><br>
+<a href="WCSMO13-0521.pdf" target="_blank" font size = "14" font face = "Times New Roman" class="underline-on-hover">Shape and topology optimization of frame structures using force density method</a><br>
 In Proc.
 13th World Congress of Structural and Multidisciplinary Optimization (WCSMO13), Beijing, China, Paper ID: A240449, 2019<br>
 <br>